How to Choose the Best Robo-Advisor for You

 What is a robo-advisor?

 Robo-advisors are the digital response to traditional human financial advisors.
-Most robo-advisors use algorithms—a set of calculation rules—to help you manage your money without any human input besides your own.
+Most robo-advisors use algorithms—a set of calculation rules—to help you manage your money with minimal human involvement.
 Other robos use algorithms and/or other financial management tools in connection with human financial support.

-Robo-advisors have very little overhead costs since they are hosted electronically, whereas human financial planners need buildings, lighting, and a livable salary—in short, robo-advisors are able to charge much less for what amounts to the same services.
+Robo-advisors have very little overhead costs since they are hosted electronically, whereas human financial planners need buildings, lighting, and a livable salary—in short, robo-advisors are able to charge less for similar services.
 And since they don’t need to sleep, robo-advisors are often “always on” and ready to help you manage your money.
 This makes them a very appealing alternative to traditional money management as we have known it.

 Learn more: Robo Advisor FAQ